kevinlondon/kevinlondon.github.io/_posts/2018-09-04-aws-certifications.md

 Service](https://aws.amazon.com/sqs/), what's [long
 polling](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html)
 and how does it differ from the default?

 The certifications have helped me improve in both areas.
-If you want to learn more about AWS and do well with structure, it's worthwhile to get certified.
+If you want to learn more about AWS and like structure, it's worthwhile to get certified.

 ## How to Get Certified